pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 meta_image: "pulumi-eks-fargate.png"
 ---

-AWS announced two new features just this week aimed at simplifying cluster management in their managed Kubernetes offering, Elastic Kubernetes Service (EKS): Managed Node Groups and Fargate support.
-We are now happy to announce that we've integrated support for both of these, including easy-to-use APIs in Pulumi Crosswalk, to the base EKS support customers have been using to run clusters in production since the service became generally available over a year ago.
+AWS announced two new features just this week to simplify your Elastic Kubernetes Service (EKS) clusters: Managed Node Groups and Fargate support.
+We're happy to announce that we've integrated support for both, including easy-to-use APIs in Pulumi Crosswalk, augmenting the base EKS support available since the service became generally available over a year ago.
 The result is a great spectrum of options for managing your cluster's compute &mdash; offering ease-of-use, in addition to full control and flexibility, based on your needs.

-## EKS and Your Options
+## Managing EKS Workers

-As of these new announcements, you have three primary options for powering your Kubernetes clusters:
+You now have three primary options for powering your EKS clusters:

-* **Fargate**: Let AWS Fargate manage and scale your pods automatically and dynamically as needed
+* **Fargate**: Let AWS Fargate manage and scale nodes automatically and dynamically as needed
-* **Managed Node Groups**: Let EKS manage and scale node pools based on declarative capacity specifications
+* **Managed Node Groups**: Let EKS manage and scale nodes based on declarative capacity specifications
-* **EC2**: Manage EKS clusters by hand, using explicit node groups, EC2 instances, and Auto Scaling Groups (ASG)
+* **EC2**: Manage EKS clusters by hand using explicit node groups, EC2 instances, and Auto Scaling Groups

-These options control how your cluster's worker nodes are provisioned, managed, and scale.
-These worker nodes are what physically run the compute and host the storage used by your Kubernetes pods.
-The spectrum of options available provide a range of flexibility, from least control to most control for these worker nodes.
+These options control how your cluster's worker nodes are provisioned, managed, and scaled.
+These worker nodes are what physically run the compute and host the storage used by your Kubernetes pods, and impact the cost and ability for your cluster to meet workload demands.
+The spectrum of options available provides a range of flexibility, from least control to most control, over these worker nodes.

-As Abby put it:
+We liked how Abby Fuller at AWS explained this succinctly on Twitter:

 {{< tweet 1202020186234048512 >}}

 Let's now see how each of these work.
-To fully appreciate the simplifications afforded by the easier options, we will go in the reverse order &mdash; from most control and most difficult, to the least control and easiest, option.
+To fully appreciate the new features, we will go in the reverse order &mdash; from most control and most difficult, to the least control and easiest, option.

 ## Provisioning EKS Clusters

 Running a Kubernetes cluster isn't easy, but Amazon EKS makes the task of doing so much simpler.
-It offers out-of-the-box integrations with essential AWS sevices like IAM, EBS, Route53, and CloudWatch.
+It offers out-of-the-box integrations with essential AWS sevices like IAM, EBS, Route53, and CloudWatch, so that your EKS clusters fit with your existing AWS security, storage, and monitoring practices.

 It is great to have all of the building blocks at your fingertips, and the `@pulumi/aws` package [exposes all of the raw capabilities of EKS to you](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/aws/eks/#Cluster).
 We also created the `@pulumi/eks` package to simplify common tasks, however, including provisioning the Kubernetes data plane, configuring VPC/CNI and subnet networking, and managing node groups &mdash; this is what we'll use in our examples.